Regulation of Childhood Growth

 - Arun Rama-Krishnan, BS, Postbaccalaureate Fellow

-- Connor Sisk, BS, Postbaccalaureate Fellow
+- Aidan Remy, BS, Postbaccalaureate Fellow

-Children grow taller because their bones grow longer.
-Bone elongation occurs at the growth plate, a thin layer of cartilage found near the ends of juvenile bones (Figure 1).
-In the growth plates, new cartilage is produced through chondrocyte proliferation, hypertrophy, and cartilage matrix synthesis, and then the newly formed cartilage is remodeled into bone.
-The process, termed endochondral ossification, results in bone elongation, which causes children to grow in height.
+We investigate the cellular and molecular mechanisms governing childhood growth.
+We focus particularly on skeletal growth at the growth plate, a thin layer of cartilage found near the ends of juvenile bones (Figure 1).
+In the growth plates, chondrocyte proliferation, hypertrophy, and cartilage matrix synthesis result in chondrogenesis, the production of new cartilage.
+The newly formed cartilage is remodeled into bone.
+The net result is that new bone is progressively created adjacent to the growth plates, which causes bones to elongate and therefore causes children to grow in height.

-We investigate the cellular and molecular mechanisms governing childhood growth and development.
-We focus particularly on growth at the growth plate, which drives bone elongation.
 One goal of this work is to gain insight into the many human genetic disorders that cause childhood growth failure or overgrowth.
 A second goal is to develop new treatments for children with severe growth disorders.

 Novel genetic causes of childhood growth disorders